 Study of yeasts, molds, protozoa and viruses and their role in disease and decomposition; methods of communicable disease control and prevention; the role of the practitioner in promotion of Public Health; basic concepts in vital statistics; death rates and their impact on funeral service; major causes of death, emphasis given to types of disinfection and sanitary safeguards in the preparation room; consideration of other health measures such as water purification and waste disposal.
 Tests will include material from Introduction to Microbiology.

-PHT 313 Principles of Embalming II
+PHT 313 Principles of Embalming II 2 credits

-Prerequisite: PHT 201
+Prerequisites: PHT 201 and GEN 211

 Factors influencing fluid distribution and drainage; types of embalming fluids; composition and usage; vascular anatomy including linear and anatomical guides.

 PHT 411 Chemistry for Embalmers